How To Use

 Please note that MyLibrary does not support saving APE/SPL Tags to M4A or WAV files.

-Important - Song Card Data - Please note that the Song Card does not load the data shown in the current list view - it loads whatever tag/meta-data you have set in the Config window.
-Therefore, if you perform a Mass Change operation and then load the Song Card without saving to the current "read" tag type, the new data will not show up!
+Important - Song Card Data - Please note that the Song Card does not load the data shown in the current list view - it loads whatever tag/meta-data you have set in the Config window (or the Database, if checked on the "Misc Settings" tab).
+Therefore, if you perform a Mass Change operation without saving to either the database or the current "read" tag type, the new data will not show up!

 Several Cart Chunk formats are also supported - this allows you to use linear PCM WAV files and tag them ready for direct import into a professional playout package such as Enco DAD/Presenter, Genesys, Myriad or RCS Zetta.